inspec/inspec-aws/docs/resources/aws_ec2_internet_gateway.md

 # aws_ec2_internet_gateway

-Use the `aws_ec2_internet_gateway` InSpec audit resource to test properties of a single specific AWS EC2 Internet Gateway.
+Use the `aws_ec2_internet_gateway` InSpec audit resource to test properties of a single specific AWS EC2 internet gateway.

-The AWS::EC2::InternetGateway resource allocates an internet gateway for use with a VPC.
-After creating the Internet gateway, you then attach it to a VPC..
+The `AWS::EC2::InternetGateway` resource allocates an internet gateway for use with a VPC.
+After creating the internet gateway, you then attach it to a VPC.

 ## Syntax

 Ensure that internet gateway exists.

-    describe aws_ec2_internet_gateway(internet_gateway_id: 'InternetGatewayId') do
+    describe aws_ec2_internet_gateway(internet_gateway_id: 'INTERNET_GATEWAY_ID') do
       it { should exist }
     end